pyrddlgym-project/pyRDDLGym/docs/start2.rst

 The ``grounded`` object returned is also an environment model, so the properties discussed in the table at the top of the page work interchangeably with grounded and lifted models.

-Tensor Representation
+Vectorized Input/Output
 -------------------

-Some algorithms require a tensor representation of states and/or actions.
+Some algorithms require a vectorized representation of states and/or actions.
 The ``RDDLEnv`` class provides a ``vectorized`` option to work directly with the tensor representations of state and action fluents.